UD-Math-Data-Science-1/notes/network/community.md

 \bfp = [0,0,0,0,1].
 $$

 On the first hop, we are equally likely to visit each of the nodes 0, 1, or 3.
-This is the vector
+This implies the probability distribution

 $$
 \mathbf{q} = \left[\tfrac{1}{3},\tfrac{1}{3},0,\tfrac{1}{3},0\right].
 $$

-+++

-Let's now ask, what is the probability of standing on node 0 after the next hop?
+Let's now find the probability of standing on node 0 after the next hop.
 The two possible histories are 4-1-0 and 4-3-0, with total probability

 $$
 \underbrace{\frac{1}{3}}_{\text{to 1}} \cdot \underbrace{\frac{1}{3}}_{\text{to 0}} + \underbrace{\frac{1}{3}}_{\text{to 3}} \cdot \underbrace{\frac{1}{3}}_{\text{to 0}} = \frac{2}{9}.